Getting Sh-t Done

-If you're looking for a Miquelrius notebook of your own, I prefer the 6-inch x 8-inch 300-page version with a black cover and grid rule.
-However, over the past 2-3 years I've found that the quality has dropped quite a bit, and I'm on the hunt for a better notebook.
-Right now, Zequenz notebooks
+If you're looking for a Miquelrius notebook of your own, I originally preferred their 6-inch x 8-inch 300-page version with a black cover and grid rule.
+However, I'm not happy with their quality lately.
+Instead, I'm enjoying Zequenz notebooks from flexiblenotebooks.com

 And that's it!